ldrobnik/react-animated-menu/README.md

 ### Backdrop.js

 - Displayed as a background of the Desktop Menu.
-Clicking it closes the menu.
+When clicked, it closes the menu.